DEFRA/defra-ai-sdlc/pages/feature-development/development.md

 ## Guidelines

-- **Quality, consistent results**: The combination of good quality [IDE rules](../../pages/appendix/language-specific), good quality [prompts](../../pages/appendix/prompt-library) and clear [product requirements](product-requirements.md) are essential to limit the scope and be clear to the IDE tools on what they are trying to achieve.
-This limiting of scope and clarity is critical for getting consistent and predictable results throughout the development process.
+- **Quality, consistent results**: As per [the four pillars](../getting-started/the-four-pillars), the combination of good quality [AI rules](../appendix/language-specific), good quality [prompts](../appendix/prompt-library) and clear [product requirements](product-requirements.md) are essential for getting consistent and predictable results.

 - **Avoid multiple branches or simultaneous changes**: Avoid having two or more people separately changing the same codebase or at least the same areas of the codebase at the same time.